lamikr/fakerest-test/README.md

 Implementation is made with C++ and tested with Linux/gcc.

 Following libraries are required to be installed.
-(Tested on Linux)
+(Tested on Ubuntu 24.04)

-- libcpr			(REST-API management)
 - nlohmann::json	JSON-parsing

+In addition the build will download and build locally a following library

+- libcpr		(REST-API helper library over libcurl, v1.11.2)

 ## How to Build
 ```